 The day has come: we are at your house for your very first in-person consultation with me.
-We’ve just analysed your colour and body shape profile.
+We’ve just analysed your colour and/or body shape profile.
 Now it’s time to show me your wardrobe.

 For many of my clients this is the first vulnerable moment we’ll spend together.
 In fact, it’s often filled with more self-doubt, embarrassment, and apologies than talking about body image or getting changed in front of me (if they choose to do so, my default is to be very discreet but many have no issues whatsoever).
 Interestingly, there are two main concerns I‘ve picked up on; the amount of clothes and the type of clothes they are presenting me with.